 2. Keep Food Separate

-Don’t forget about the basics – for example, cooked meat can’t be stored next to raw foods.
+Don’t forget about the basic food hygiene rules – for example, cooked meat can’t be stored next to raw foods.
 Too many businesses get caught out and cross-contamination can cause food poisoning.

 The same principle also applies to food handling.